-The purpose of the Graduate School of Economics – FGV/EPGE is to contribute to teaching and the expansion of knowledge in the field of economics.
-Always supported by research activities carried out by its faculty and its students, the pursuit of excellence applies as much to undergraduate courses as to post-graduate degrees.
-Achieving academic and scientific excellence is the commitment of our School.
+The purpose of the FGV EPGE Escola Brasileira de Economia e Finanças (EPGE) is to contribute to teaching and to the expansion of knowledge in the field of economics.
+Always supported by research activities carried out by its faculty and its students, the pursuit of excellence applies to undergraduate and to graduate degrees.
+Achieving academic and scientific excellence is the main commitment of EPGE.

 Since its foundation, in 1961, EPGE has trained some of the top Brazilian economists.
-Through its faculty and its students, the School has provided an effective contribution for national development.
-Such contribution has been fostered not only through our efforts to assure equity and quality standards in education, but also through the practical application of the knowledge yielded by our researches and studies in policy-making, in the public and private spheres.
+Through its faculty and students, it has also provided effective contributions to national development in Brazil.
+Such contributions have been achieved not only through the provision of equity and quality standards in education, but also through the practical application of research results in the public and private spheres.

-Our former students include senior officials, such as Chief Ministers, Governors, Presidents and Brazil’s Central Bank Directors, as well as Chief Executive Officers (CEO) from prestigious private companies, whether in Brazil or abroad.
+EPGE alumni include professors and researchers in some of the best economics departments and institutions worldwide; Finance Secretaries of State; Governors, Presidents of Brazil’s Central Bank; as well as Chief Executive Officers (CEO) from prestigious private companies, in Brazil or abroad.

-The publications of our professors in the most relevant international scientific journals have become frequent and have been growing, especially after the mid-90.
-Our faculty staff is full-time committed to teaching and research, and is invited to provide lectures and present the results of its researches in the best departments of economics and Business worldwide.
+The publications of EPGE faculty in the top international scientific journals have been growing steadily, especially after the mid-90.
+The faculty staff is committed to full-time teaching and research, and is invited to provide lectures and present the results of its researches in the best departments of economics and business worldwide.

-Periodically, EPGE has been receiving the most distinguished professors and researchers from the field.
+Periodically, EPGE hosts the most distinguished professors and researchers from the field.
 Since 2010, more than 330 professors from the best economics departments worldwide visited our school, including seven Economics Nobel Laureates: Robert Engle, Christopher Sims, James Heckman, Edward Prescott, Robert Lucas Jr, Eric Maskin and John Nash.
-Such exchange plays a positive role so as to favor the placement of our students who wish to continue their studies abroad at the best and most prominent economics department.
+Faculty exchange plays a positive role in research, as well as in the placement of students who wish to continue their studies abroad at the best and most prominent economics departments.

 The School offers Doctorate, Master, Professional Master and Bachelor degrees in economics.
-It also publishes the Brazilian Review of Economics, the oldest and most prestigious academic journal of economics in Brazil.
+It also publishes the Brazilian Review of Economics, the oldest academic journal of economics in Brazil.

-In this sense, the International Ranking of Departments of Economics from Tilburg University has consistently schedule EPGE as first in Latin America.
+The International Ranking of the University of Tilburg ranks EPGE as the first department of economics in Latin America.

 Rubens Penha Cysne